Planar triangulations, bridgeless planar maps and Tamari intervals: Bijections with planar maps

 After the exploration, we draw the exploration tree $S$, whose nodes are some of the half-edges in $M$.
 We will identify nodes in $S$ as ``copies'' of vertices in $M$, where a half-edge is regarded as its adjacent vertex.
 We now label both vertices in $M$ and nodes in $S$.
 For a vertex $w$ in $M$, we find the node $w'$ in $S$ corresponding to the first visit of $w$, and we label both by the depth of $w'$ in $S$.
 The labels of other nodes of $S$ are those of their corresponding vertices in $M$.
 We denote by $\mathrm{S}(M)$ the labeled tree we get after the exploration and labeling process above.

 By construction, $\mathrm{S}(M)$ is a plane tree with all nodes labeled, and it has the same number of edges as $M$.
 We also notice that $\mathrm{S}(M)$ is well-defined for all planar maps.
-However, when the map is bridgeless, its image by $\mathrm{S}$ has the following property.
+We have the following observations on plane trees obtained using $\mathrm{S}$.

+\begin{prop} Let $B$ be a planar map.
+Then, given a node $u$ in $\mathbb{S}(B)$ with a label $d$ strictly smaller than its depth, its ancestor $u_0$ of depth $d$ must be a primary node. \end{prop} \begin{proof} We first observe that, for $v_B$ a vertex in $B$, and $v$ the node in $\mathrm{S}(B)$ corresponding to the first visit to $v_B$ in the exploration, any node in $\mathrm{S}(B)$ corresponding to a subsequent visit to $v_B$ in $B$ is a descendant of $v$.
+The reason is that, once the exploration process reaches the vertex $v_B$ on $B$, that is, reaching $v$ on $\mathrm{S}(B)$, it will not backtrack from $v$ until every half-edge of $v_B$ is visited.
+Indeed, if $h$ is a half-edge of $v_B$ that we visited, then when the exploration backtracks to $h$, the next half-edge $\sigma(h)$ is either already visited, or the exploration will continue on $\sigma(h)$.

+We now consider our claim.
+By definition, $u$ corresponds to a visit to a certain vertex $u_B$ in $B$, but not the first visit.
+Let $u_0$ be the node in $\mathbb{S}(B)$ corresponding to the first visit to $u_B$.
+We know that $u_0$ has the label $d$.
+Then by the definition of exploration, the label of $u_0$ is its depth in $\mathbb{S}(B)$, which means that $u_0$ is a primary node.
+By the first point, $u_0$ is also an ancestor of $u$ of depth $d$, which concludes the proof. \end{proof}

+\begin{prop} Let $B$ be a planar map and $u_1, u_2$ two nodes in $\mathbb{S}(B)$ with the same label $d$, with $u_1$ coming before $u_2$ in the prefix order.
+Suppose that $u$ is the corresponding vertex in $B$, and $h_1$, $h_2$ the half-edges of $u$ leading to visits corresponding to $u_1, u_2$.
+Now let $h_0$ be the first half-edge of $u$ visited in the exploration.
+Then, in the clockwise order starting from $h_0$, we also have $h_1$ coming before $h_2$. \end{prop} \begin{proof} Suppose that it is not the case, that is, $h_2$ comes before $h_1$ in clockwise order starting from $h_0$.
+Since $u_1$ comes before $u_2$ in the prefix order, either $u_1$ is an ancestor of $u_2$ in $\mathbb{S}(B)$, or $u_2$ is not an ancestor of $u_1$ in $\mathbb{S}(B)$, but occurs before $u_1$ in the exploration.

+For the case of $u_1$ being an ancestor of $u_2$, the path from $u_1$ to $u_2$ on the tree corresponds to a cycle $C$ on $B$, starting from some half-edge $h_3$ explored in the exploration of $h_1$ and ending at $h_2$.
+Now, by the exploration process, $h_3$ must come after $h_1$, meaning that we have $h_0, h_2, h_1, h_3$ in clockwise order.
+Therefore, $C$ separates $h_1$ and $h_0$ by planarity.
+Hence, the exploration starting from $h_0$ cannot reach $h_1$ before visiting some half-edge on $C$, which would lead to a visit of $h_3$ before that of $h_1$, which is impossible.

+For the other case, let $v$ be the lowest common ancestor of $u_1$ and $u_2$, with $h^v_0$ the half-edge that links $v$ to its parent in the exploration, and $h^v_1$, $h^v_2$ the half-edges that leads to $u_1$ and $u_2$ respectively in the exploration.
+By the exploration process, we must have $h^v_0, h^v_2, h^v_1$ in clockwise order, since $u_1$ comes before $u_2$ in prefix order.
+Therefore, the cycle $C$ on $B$ corresponding to the path from $u_0$ to $u_2$ via $v$ separates $h^v_1$ and $h_1$.
+By the same argument as in the previous case, it is impossible to have a path from $h^v_1$ to $h_1$ in the exploration, leading to a contradiction.
+The same reasoning also holds when $v=u$.
+We thus conclude the proof. \end{proof}